-Destination: The cost of living will vary tremendously depending on the country or city in which you will be studying.
-Keep in mind that Oklahoma has a very low cost of living, so it is possible that your expenses for housing, meals, etc. will exceed what you spend in Tulsa, especially if you are studying in a major urban center.
-Your study abroad advisor and program provider should discuss this with you during the application process.
+- Destination: The cost of living will vary tremendously depending on the country or city in which you will be studying.
+Keep in mind that Tulsa and Oklahoma have a low cost of living compared to other places, so it is possible that your expenses for housing, meals, etc. will exceed what you spend in Tulsa, especially if you are studying in a major urban center.

 So where does the information about program costs come from?
 First, make sure you have a good idea of what you actually spend at TU.
 Estimate your cost of living, including housing, meals, transportation, entertainment, and personal items so that you can determine these expenses while abroad.
 Second, check the website for your program provider for what they recommend for estimated expenses.
 Many of the study abroad programs will provide information based on what their participants report that they actually spend.
 Contact the program directly if this information is not on its website or in its program literature.
 Third, talk with students who previously participated in the program.
 The CGE can put you in touch with returnees so that you can get actual information from other TU students.
-Finally, meet with a CGE staff member to review your budget, a requirement to be approved for studying abroad.
+Finally, meet with a CGE study abroad advisor to review your budget, a requirement to be approved for studying abroad.
 While we may not know the exact cost of every study abroad program, we will make sure that your estimates are reasonable and that you have taken into account most of the hidden expenses that can drive your costs.

 Applying Your Financial Aid and TU Scholarships

 Here is some good news: you may apply your federal financial aid and TU scholarships to your participation in an approved study abroad program.
-And here is more good news: your federal financial aid award can be used for all of the expenses associated with studying abroad, not just your tuition.
+And here is even more good news: your federal financial aid award can be used for all of the expenses associated with studying abroad, not just your tuition.
 This means that you can use your aid for your total cost of attendance for your study abroad program, including your airline ticket, travel costs associated with obtaining your visa, your books, and even organized program excursions.
 TU scholarship awards will vary and may be limited to covering tuition only or a portion thereof on a study abroad program.
 It is advisable to check with your financial aid advisor and with your scholarship provider for further details and ask about any specific restrictions your scholarship award may carry.
 If you have a TU scholarship that requires you being on campus, like a music or sports scholarship, your time frame for going abroad may be limited.

 Students receiving federal financial aid will need to work closely with the TU Financial Aid Office to determine a financial aid package that is specific to your study abroad plans.
 You will be expected to provide the financial aid advisor your completed budget worksheet that has been approved and signed by a staff member from the CGE.
 Keep in mind that most loan and grant programs have a maximum amount that you can receive during your college career, and federal financial aid for your study abroad is included within that maximum.
 This would be a matter to discuss with your financial aid advisor.
-After TU tuition has been paid and your account is clear, the Business Office will release the balance of your financial aid award to your private bank account so that you can pay for other program related expenses abroad.
+After TU tuition has been paid and your account is clear, the Business Office can release the balance of your financial aid award to your private bank account so that you can pay for other program related expenses abroad.

 After acceptance into a study abroad program, students receiving aid will need to work directly with the TU Business Office to make arrangements for awards to be dispersed so that you can cover program costs and other travel related expenses not already paid by TU.

 In addition to TU awards and aid, there are additional scholarships to which you can apply for to support study abroad.
-Click here for a list of scholarships to support study abroad.
 Announcements about new program scholarships and grants will be distributed via the GoGlobal listserv and CGE’s various social media outlets.

 Most program providers make available scholarships specific to their programs which we strongly encourage students to consider applying for.
 The CGE also provides scholarships for students participating on designated study abroad locations.
-See the information sheet provided in your application packet or visit the CGE website for a complete list of these scholarships and instructions on how to apply.
+Click here for list of these scholarships and instructions on how to apply.